kosmoi/lenic/README.md

 - [x] create a template folder for building deb packages
 - [x] Ported to from bash to dash, which is faster and POSIX-comaptible
 - [x] outsourced functions to /usr/lib/lenic for better performance and better seperation
-- [ ] Upgrade your system to the next debian release, using just one command -- available as experimental feature
+- [x] Upgrade your system to the next debian release -- still not perfect
-- [ ] Changing settings of openbox (autostart, menu)
+- [x] Changing settings of openbox (autostart, menu) -- still not perfect
 - [ ] versions for other distros (LinuxMint, Ubuntu)

 ## Install

 ### Debian

 Download and installation works with a seperated shell script to make it easier to install lenic.
-To install the newest (stable) version of lenic, just execute following commands one after another:
+To install the newest (stable) version of lenic, just execute following command:

-`sudo apt install wget -y`
+`sudo apt install wget -y && sudo wget https://raw.githubusercontent.com/kosmoi/lenic/main/install-lenic-debian.sh && sudo chmod a+x install-lenic-debian.sh && sudo dash install-lenic-debian.sh && rm install-lenic-debian.sh`

-to install wget, when it's not installed on your system

-`wget kosmoi.github.io/install-debian.sh`

-to download the install script

-`chmod a+x install-debian.sh`

-to make it executable

-`sudo dash install-debian.sh`

-to run the install script

-`rm install-debian.sh`

-to remove the install script, which isn't needed any more ;-)
+The commands first installs "wget" on your system, then downloads a install script, makes it executable, executes it and removes the script.
+The installation script can be found at http://github.com/kosmoi/lenic/blob/main/install-lenic-debian.sh

 Type 'lenic' in your terminal to use Lenic.